TevfikBugra/Statistical-Forecasting-Project/README.md

 GNPA: Agriculture component of Gross National Product (adjusted with an index),\
 GNPC: Commerce component of Gross National Product (adjusted with an index),\
 GNP: Grand total for GNP (agriculture, commerce and other components total).\

+## Aim
+Our task is to forecast the sales (for two products) for every quarter of 2007 by using two methods:\
+Method A: Forecasting with time series analysis,\
+Method B: Forecasting with regression.\